by Chris Banescu -

 The Fool’s Way represents the way individuals blame the things themselves when the thrill of any activity, relationship, experience, or material possession loses its luster.
 They go on all their lives believing that if only they had “tried another woman, or went for a more expensive holiday”, bought a bigger house, boat, or plane, acquired more expensive or luxurious things, moved to a nicer part of the country, tried a more dangerous sport, picked a more exciting career, took a stronger drug, or whatever it might be, then, this time, they really would catch that mysterious something they were after.
 “Most of the bored, discontented, rich people in the world are of this type.
 They spend their whole lives trotting from woman to woman (through the divorce courts), from continent to continent, from hobby to hobby, always thinking that the latest is ‘the Real Thing’ at last, and always disappointed,” explained Lewis.
 We witness this phenomenon most acutely when looking at the lives and excesses of many celebrities and famous and powerful cultural elites, whose debauchery, corruption, spiritual emptiness, and foolishness epitomize this approach.

-Another category of fools is exemplified by those who deny God’s existence, reject the teaching of the Scriptures, and belittle, abuse, or attack those that proclaim faith in Him.
+Another category of fools is exemplified by those who deny God’s existence, reject the teaching of the Scriptures, and belittle, abuse, or attack those who proclaim faith in Him.
 “The fool has said in his heart, ‘There is no God.’
 They are corrupt,” (Psalm 14).
 Such people not only forsake their own peace and happiness, but often try to spread their misery and darkness by disparaging and persecuting others who believe in God and follow His ways.

 Considering themselves practical, they purposely repress in themselves that spark, that inner light, that prompts all human beings to seek and discover the divine.